sisungo/airup/INSTALL.md

 A standard Airup installation consists of the following files:
  - `airupd`: The main Airup daemon binary.
  - `airup`: A CLI utility to inspect or manipulate Airup components.
- - \[`airup-eventsourced`\]: A daemon which collects system events and sends them to the Airup event bus.
-It also maintains some optional functions like timers.
-This is optional.
  - \[`fallback-logger`\]: An Airup extension that implements a simple logger for the Airup Logger Interface for fallback use.
  This is not subject to be executed directly by the user and is usually placed at `/usr/libexec/airup/fallback-logger`.
  - \[`airup-debug`\]: A CLI utility for debugging Airup.